Elbow-deep in dough, the phone buzzes. A customer wants to place an order for tomorrow. Hands wiped, order written down, back to work.

 - "My customers won't use a portal."

 Some won't, at first.
 But most people order from Amazon, book tables online, and do their banking on an app.
 The idea that a café owner can't click a button to order bread isn't realistic.
 They're already comfortable with this.
-They just haven't been offered it by you yet.
+They just haven't been offered an alternative yet.

 - "It feels impersonal."

-You have a good relationship with your customers.
-You worry that removing the phone call removes the connection.
-But your customers don't call you because they enjoy it.
+Many bakery owners have good relationships with their customers and worry that removing the phone call removes the connection.
+But customers don't call because they enjoy it.
 They call because it's the only way to order.
 Give them a faster option and they'll take it.
 The relationship doesn't live in the ordering process.

 - "I only have a few customers, it's fine."